Red X iconGreen tick iconYellow tick icon

 • Challenges and opportunities for the New Zealand food industry associated with the use of recycled non-permanent materials (thermoplastics, paper and board)

-• Nutrition labelling research
+• Nutrition and upcycled labelling research

 Increasing consumption of plant-based foods